genequatro/CadevidaAndreiGeneIT2104_ACPActivities/Laboratory Activities/README.md

 - Description: Converts a Roman numeral to its integer equivalent using a - dictionary.
 - Purpose: Demonstrates the use of dictionaries and conditional logic.
 - Instructions:
-   1.The user enters a Roman numeral (in lowercase or uppercase).
+   1. The user enters a Roman numeral (in lowercase or uppercase).
-   2.The program processes the numeral to calculate its integer value.
+   2. The program processes the numeral to calculate its integer value.

 Item 2: Perfect Numbers
 - Description: Checks if a number is a perfect number.